pallets-eco/flask-admin/doc/index.rst

 If you want to get started quicker, you could use `Flask-Security <https://pythonhosted.org/Flask-Security/>`_, which is a higher-level library.
-It comes with lots of builtin views for doing common things like registration, login, email address confirmation, password resets, etc.
+It comes with lots of builtin views for doing common things like user registration, login, email address confirmation, password resets, etc.

-The complicated bit, is making the builtin Flask-Security views work together with the Flask-Admin templates, to create a consistent experience for your users.
+The only complicated bit, is making the builtin Flask-Security views integrate smoothly with the Flask-Admin templates to create a consistent user experience.
 To do this, you will need to override the builtin Flask-Security templates and have them extend the Flask-Admin base template by adding the following to the top of each file::